East Mining Company

-East Mining Company (EMCO), written in Russian Vostochnaya Mining Company (VGK) is the coal mining enterprise in Sakhalin Region.
+East Mining Company (EMCO; Russian Vostochnaya Mining Company, VGK) is the coal mining enterprise in Sakhalin Region.
 At the end of 2016, the company was ranked 26th among the largest coal mining companies in Russia.

 Solntsevsky Coal Mine LLC consists of surface mines Yuzhnuy-1 and Yuzhnuy-2 located in the Uglegorsk district of Sakhalin Region.
 The proven coal reserves are estimated to be up to 300 million tons.

 The structure of East Mining Company includes mining and logistics assets.
 It is engaged in the extraction and shipment of brown and black coals of 3B and D grade as well as anthracites, natural thermoanthracites.

 History

 The history of the Eastern Mining Company dates back to the discovery of the Solntsevo brown coal deposit in the 1980s, the development of which began in 1987.
 The total resources of the field exceed 3 billion tons, the proven reserves amount to about 800 million tons, including about 500 million tons for open-pit mining.

 After the development of the field began, from 1987 to 2003, there were 4.4 million tons of coal in the field.
 In 2011, the owners decided to upgrade the production and create an enterprise.

 In 2011, for the first time in the history of Sakhalin Region, the BelAZ-75131 dump trucks with a payload capacity of 130 tons were put into operation at the Solntsevsky Coal Mine.
 In 2012, Solntsevsky Coal Mine LLC purchased new Liebherr 9250 excavators with a bucket capacity of 15 m3 and began to operate them.
 At the end of 2013, Komatsu PC2000 and PC1250 excavators, HD 785 dump trucks, D375A-5 and WD 600-3 mining bulldozers, WA 470-3 loaders with a 6.2 m3 bucket also have been put into operation at the Solntsevsky Coal Mine.

 In 2013, the company employed about 800 people.
 At the same time, a project was launched to increase coal production at the Solntsevsky coal field, and later construction of a main conveyor from the Solntsevsky field to the coal port of Shakhtersk was started.

 It reduced the load on the road network of the Uglegorsk region and increase Sakhalin coal exports to the countries of the Asia-Pacific region.